moxystudio/webpack-isomorphic-compiler/README.md

 });
 ```

-Note that adding `webpack-dev-middleware` is unnecessary since it's being used inside.
+Note that adding `webpack-dev-middleware` is unnecessary since it's being used internally.
 You may tweak its options with `compiler.middleware({ devMiddleware })`.

 ## Tests